 Occupational Therapist & Counselor

-Don’t be confused by the word “occupational” in the occupational therapist and counselor title: while an occupational therapist (OT) does help people with work and careers, the actual job goes far beyond that.
+Don’t be confused by the word “occupational” in the occupational therapist and counselor title: While an occupational therapist (OT) does help people with work and careers, the actual job goes far beyond that.
 According to the American Occupational Therapy Association (AOTA), occupational therapy “helps people across the lifespan to do the things they want and need to do through the therapeutic use of daily activities (occupations).”

 Occupational therapists and counselors work with the mental and physical health challenges that people may face following an illness or injury.
 For instance, common occupational therapy situations may include helping to create a plan and a routine to allow children with disabilities to participate fully in school and social situations or helping someone who has experienced an injury return to their work or home life despite any physical or cognitive changes that may have occurred.